 Backup Essentials

-This section describes the essentials of how backups are managed and used in Exasol.
+This article describes the essentials of how backups are managed and used in Exasol.

 You can only create a backup of the entire database, not of individual schemas or tables.
 The backup contains the consistent state of the database at the time when the backup was started, and it includes only completed transactions that were committed at that time.